Examples of Dental Clinic Names

 1. Consider the Legalities of a Potential Dental Office Name

 Your first consideration (and arguably your last) must be the legality of your name.
-If you already have a name in mind, you need to check to make sure that name isn’t taken.
+If you already have a name in mind, check to make sure it isn’t taken.
 There are several places to check.

-- If you are going to be doing business as a corporation or limited liability company, you will want to check the business database in the state where you are incorporated.
+- If you are doing business as a corporation or limited liability company, you will want to check the state's business database.
 You can usually find that information on the Secretary of State’s website.
-(You can find a complete list of all SoS websites here.)

-- If you are incorporated but plan to do business under a fictitious business name, or you are in business as a sole proprietor, you will need to check the Doing Business As (DBA) listings in your county.
-You can look online at your county recorder’s office as most have searchable databases.
+- If you are incorporated but plan to do business under a fictitious business name, or you are in business as a sole proprietor (doubtful for a dentist), you will need to check the Doing Business As (DBA) listings in your county.
+You can look online at your county recorder’s office, as most have searchable databases.
+Here's a list of all 50 states.

 - You will also want to check the United States Patent and Trademark Office website.
 They have a searchable database of business names.
 Keep in mind that not every dental practice trademarks its name.

-Finally, do a Google search on the name!
+Finally, do a Google search on the name.
 This step is critical.
-You want to know what results come up when you search any office name you are considering ahead of time.
+You want to know what results come up when you search for any practice name you are considering ahead of time.
+Researching the name is an important part of the Steps to Build a Recognizable Dental Brand.

-Not doing your research ahead of time could cost you countless hours of legal issues, thousands of dollars, and the potential of rebranding your business shortly after inadvertently choosing an inappropriate or trademarked name.
+Not doing your research ahead of time could cost you countless hours dealing with legal issues, thousands of dollars, and the potential of needing to rebrand your business shortly after inadvertently choosing an inappropriate or trademarked name.

 2. Your Personal Brand

 There is also the question of whether using your name will help you create a memorable brand.
-If you come from a long line of dentists who practiced in the same area, then you can probably benefit by using the family name for your practice.
-However, if your name isn’t well known then the branding benefits of using it are limited.
-You might be better served by choosing a catchy name that people are likely to remember.
-Which name makes for a better brand:
+If you come from a long line of dentists who practice in the same area, you can benefit by using the family name for your practice.
+However, if your name isn’t well-known, then the branding benefits of using it are limited.
+You might be better served by choosing a catchy name that people will likely remember.
+Which name makes for a better brand?

 Bright Smile Dentistry